fab-jul/pymodsynth/README.md

 Core Idea: Modular Synthesizers are "just" function generators with a nice user interface.
 Can we build something similar in Python?

+## Code Health - Fix this asap

+- [ ] Make sure everything we have in main works on macOS and windows
+- [ ] Add some basic unit tests for the sound loop and for main modules

+## Milestones

+- Framework:
+  - [ ] Visualize arbitrary signals.
+  - [ ] Automatic testing (github integration?)
+  - [ ] Cache outputs.
+- Modules:
+  - [ ] Kick and Snare (drum machine).
+  - [ ] Filters (low/mi/high - buttersworth).
+  - [ ] Filters (decay / reverb etc.)
+  - [ ] Record with microphone.
+  - [ ] Input samples.
+  - [ ] Record output of the root module into a wav file for sharing/re-use.
+  - [ ] Visual feedback in the GUI / explore keyboard and mouse again.

 ## WIP